Peter Frampton Is Still Coming Alive — Here’s What the ’70s Guitar God Is Doing Today

 Frampton began his solo career with 1972’s Winds of Change.
 In the years that followed, he toured extensively and released an album each year, but none of them hit the big time … until 1976’s Frampton Comes Alive!

-Recorded in 1975 at San Francisco’s Winterland Ballroom, Frampton Comes Alive! was an unmitigated hit, spending 10 non-consecutive weeks as the Billboard number one album in America.
-It yielded three top 10 singles that remain Frampton’s biggest hits to this day — “Baby, I Love Your Way,” “Show Me the Way,” and “Do You Feel Like We Do” — and debuted the “talking guitar” effect that is still closely associated with him.
+Recorded in 1975 at San Francisco’s Winterland Ballroom, Frampton Comes Alive! was an unmitigated hit, spending 10 non-consecutive weeks as the Billboard No. 1 album in America.
+It yielded three Top 10 singles that remain Frampton’s biggest hits to this day — “Baby, I Love Your Way,” “Show Me the Way,” and “Do You Feel Like We Do” — and debuted the “talking guitar” effect that is still closely associated with him.
 By the year’s end, it was the bestselling album of 1976, and was voted Album of the Year by Rolling Stone.

 In the following years, things went less smoothly: Frampton was in a near-fatal car crash in 1978, and in 1980, he was thought to have lost all of his guitars, including the “Phenix” guitar used on Frampton Comes Alive!, in a horrific cargo plane crash that killed four people.
 Musically, the ’80s were a quieter period; though he released several albums, they did not approach the dizzying highs of Frampton Comes Alive!